Five Legal Concerns With Instant Messaging

 4. Security Risks & Compliance Risks

 Additionally, instant message software demands that the user open UDP ports to the world, which enhances security threats.
 The use of Instant messaging (IM) solutions in the workplace give rise to legal issues in terms of compliance with data security, storage, and retention laws.
-Business communications in most jurisdictions must be archived and able is retrieved under regulations.
+Business communications in most jurisdictions must be archived and retrieved under regulations.
 Many organisations may not appreciate the legal issues and the requirement to preserve instant messages.

 5. Leakage of embarrassing information, company intelligence or intellectual property